slembcke/slembcke.github.io/_drafts/2DLightingOverview.md

 * Raymarching
 * Grids
 * Fourier light fields
+-->

 In the early 2000's I played an indie game called [Gish](http://www.chroniclogic.com/gish.htm).
-One of the many amazing things about the game was its 2D lighting effects.
-They were glorious, and I had never seen anything like them.
-Sure, there were a handful of 3D games by that point that did shadow mapping, but never in a 2D game.
+One of the many amazing things about the game was its 2D light and shadow effects.
+They were glorious, and I had never seen anything like them in a 2D game.

 (Gish video here)

-They algorithm used is simple enough that I was able to successfully guess my way through it, and it set up a bit of a quest to perfect the technique that I would continue in the back of my mind for the next decade.
+The algorithm they used is simple enough that I was able to successfully guess my way through it, and it set up a bit of a quest to perfect the technique that I would continue in the back of my mind for the next decade.
 Before diving into the path I took.
 I figure it's worth talking about the other algorithms I've seen along the way and what makes them stand out.

+# Forward Rendering

+Forward rendering is one of the most quintessential lighting algorithms.
+To render a fully lit surface, you use additive blending to render multiple passes.
+Each pass calculates the contribution for a different light source shining on the surface.

+Pros:
+* Forward rendering is very flexible.
+* Work with alpha blending.
+* Works with normal mapping.

+Cons:
+* Gets very expensive to have a lot of lights.
+* Shadows are expensive.
+* Complicated to implement efficiently.
+* Alpha blending precludes many optimizations.

 # Lighting for Modern 3D